Communication situations are any kind of situation in which communication takes place.

 Such meetings may involve:

-• comparing the available options against each other;
+• Comparing the available options against each other, and

-An HR team holding a meeting, to decide on the best candidate for a customer support specialist to whom they want to make a job offer, based on results in interviews.
+Example: An HR team holding a meeting to decide on the best candidate for a customer support specialist to whom they want to make a job offer, based on results in interviews.

 Decision-making meetings empower every team member to contribute toward finding the best way of reaching the common goal.
 Here’s how to make it effective:

-• Don’t let the meeting veer off course — Keep the discussion focused, and if someone has an idea about something else, encourage them to write it down and save it for a brainstorming session, for example.
+• Don’t let the meeting veer off course.
+Keep the discussion focused.
+If someone has an idea about something else, encourage them to write it down and save it for a different meeting.

 Problem-solving meetings